 What Tools Do I Need?

 You'll need a digital multimeter that can read Hertz (Hz) frequency (don't have a digital multimeter that can read Hertz frequency?
-Click here to see my recommendations: Buying a Digital Multimeter for Automotive Diagnostic Testing).
+Click here to see my recommendations: Buying A Digital Multimeter For Automotive Diagnostic Testing).
 As mentioned earlier, you don't need an automotive scan tool to test the MAF sensor.
 Having said that... a scan tool is one of those MUST have tools to be able check and diagnose today's modern cars and trucks, but for the tests in this article you don't need one.

-of the MAF Sensor Connector
+Circuit Descriptions Of The MAF Sensor Connector

 This Mitsubishi mass air flow (MAF) sensor has a total of 7 wires coming out of the connector.
 Although you won't be testing every single circuit, I've included the Circuit Descriptions of all them anyway for your viewing pleasure.